How do I apply for admission?

 What if I have questions regarding my online course?

 You should first communicate with the course instructor via email or through Blackboard.
 If the instructor does not respond in a timely manner, please contact Dr. Greg Seay, Dean of Graduate Programs, by email at GSeay@peru.edu or by calling the Graduate Programs Office at 402-872-2314.

 Who do I contact about my bill?

 Who do I contact to order textbooks?

-To order books, visit the Bobcat Bookstore’s website.
+To order books, visit the Online bookstore’s website.
 Please order textbooks several weeks ahead of time to avoid possible delays which may effectively hinder your ability to complete coursework.
-Peru State College will be not responsible if you order your textbooks other than from the Bobcat Bookstore (re: wrong edition, etc.).
+Peru State College will not be responsible if you order your textbooks other than from the Online Bookstore (re: wrong edition, etc.).

 When will my grades be posted?